MarinescuEduard/ItFactory-FinalProject/README.md

 ## Usage

 Make sure you have both Postman and pgAdmin opened.
+Please follow this steps in order an read the entire sentence before proceeding.
+Thank you!

 1. Run the main application under src->main->java->com.itfactory->JavaFinalProject.
 After this step, we should see the table created in pgAdmin4 like the screenshot below <To be filled>